 How does APU benefit?

 As a member, APU participates in a multitude of programs designed to enhance the university and its people.
 The following are a few highlights of CCCU’s offerings.
-Professional Development and Research Programs, Annual Conferences, Executive Leadership Development Institutes, National and Regional Faculty Workshops, Resource Tapes on the Integration of Faith and Learning, Sabbatical Opportunities, Student Programs, American Studies, China Studies, Contemporary Music Center, The Scholar's Semester in Oxford, Latin American Studies Program, Los Angeles Film Studies Center, Middle East Studies Program, Oxford Summer Programme.
+Professional Development and Research Programs, Annual Conferences, Executive Leadership Development Institutes, National and Regional Faculty Workshops, Resource Tapes on the Integration of Faith and Learning, Sabbatical Opportunities, Student Programs, American Studies, Contemporary Music Center, The Scholar's Semester in Oxford, Latin American Studies Program, Los Angeles Film Studies Center, Middle East Studies Program, Oxford Summer Programme.

 For more information on these exciting programs and details on the CCCU mission, go to the CCCU website.